JavaScript is required

 Funding for hours of Three-Year-Old Kindergarten

-If a child is enrolled in a Three-Year-Old Kindergarten program for the full 15 hours per week, they will get the full funding amount for that child.
+If a child is enrolled in a Three-Year-Old Kindergarten program for the full 15 hours per week, the service will be paid the full funding amount for that child.

 If a child is enrolled for fewer than 15 hours, the funding will be adjusted proportionally.
 For example, if a 3-year-old child is enrolled in a kindergarten program for 7.5 hours per week, they’ll receive half of the full 15-hour Free Kinder rate.